 I could get away with telling people that I actually went to Japan.

 There were a lot of these Japanese features and I thought they were gorgeous.
-Here’s a photo gallery, you can click on each photo to enlarge it.
-(I suggest you right-click and open in a new tab.)
+Here’s a photo gallery of the decorations!

 If you ask me, the $12 admission ($10.20 to be exact with 15% OCBC card discount) we paid was a STEAL!
 The effort of bringing in the sakura, setting the display up with all the Japanese features.
 It’s pretty mind-boggling how Gardens by the Bay did it if you ask me.

 And the funniest part was, just to remind us that we were in Singapore, they put some orchids in the midst of the weeping sakura.